cph-ms782/Review_week39/4.Exam-preparation-exercise-about-AJAX-CORS-and-SVG/Exampreparation-exercise-about-AJAX-CORS-and-SVG.md

 #### [Exam preparation exercise about AJAX, CORS and SVG (SP5_AJAX_CORS)](https://docs.google.com/document/d/1VMx1XdbnIbJ6ik98qPywGyrRiqbQuIM2u9DpJmXCnlk/edit)

+* Explain about the Object Model, and why it’s (very) relevant for modern Web-development

+* Explain (using an example of your own choice) about JavaScript events, and Event Bubbling

+* Elaborate on how JSON or XML supports communication between subsystems, even when the subsystems are implemented on diﬀerent platforms.

+* Explain the topic AJAX and how it has changed the way modern web-applications are created

+* Explain the Same Origin Policy (for AJAX), and different ways to work around it

 # Exam preparation exercise about AJAX, CORS and SVG (SP5_AJAX_CORS
 ## JavaScript, DOM, AJAX, CORS and SVG
  1. So the exercise boils down to.
 Hook up an event handler on the map, get the id, perform an AJAX request to fetch the JSON-data from the link given above and update the GUI using the JSON returned as sketched above.